vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1980 Negara.
 The Theatre State in Nineteenth-Century Bali.
 PrincetoṇGambier-Parry, T. R.

-1930 A Catalogue of Photographs of Sanskrit mss purchased for the administrators of the Max M¨uller Memorial FunḍOxford/London.
+1930 A Catalogue of Photographs of Sanskrit mss purchased for the administrators of the Max M¨uller Memorial Fund.
+Oxford/London.

 Geer, Alexandra Anna Enrica van der